cass-kul/cass-kul.github.io/_exercises/linked-lists.md

 > :bulb: **Tip**: In assembly, you can use `malloc` and `free` as defined in the `malloc.asm` file.
 For `malloc`, pass the number of *words* to allocate (i.e. 1 when you want to allocate 4 bytes), and for `free` pass the address that should be freed. `malloc` will return the address that was allocated (or `NULL`, indicating insufficient memory), while `free` will return nothing.

 * ```struct List *list_create();``` <br>
   Creates a new list by allocating a `struct List` and returning the address of this list.
-In this function, you don't need to worry about error handling yet.
+In C, you can assume that `malloc` will work correctly, but in RISC-V you should return `OUT_OF_MEMORY` if `malloc` fails!
 * ```status list_append(struct List *list, int value);``` <br>
   Appends a value to the end of an existing list by allocating a new `ListElement` struct and adding it to the chain.
 Returns either `OK`, `OUT_OF_MEMORY`, or `UNINITIALIZED_LIST`.
 * ```int list_length(struct List *list);``` <br>